By Euro Weekly News Media • 23 September 2011 • 15:49

 It eliminates the tumour naturally with ‘clean’ surgery which is minimally invasive and can be used with chemotherapy and radiotherapy.

-So far the technique has only been used in the
+So far the technique has only been used in the USA and the Philippines, but with encouraging preliminary clinical research results.

-The therapy is mainly used to treat prostate and kidney cancer and is being applied in hospitals in
+The therapy is mainly used to treat prostate and kidney cancer and is being applied in hospitals in Spain, Italy, Portugal and the UK.

 Recent developments mean it can also be used to treat the lungs, bones, connective tissue, breasts, pancreas and liver.